Snowflake-Labs/sfquickstarts/site/sfguides/src/churn_modeling_in_hex/churn_modeling_in_hex.md

 ## Conclusion And Resources
 Duration: 1

-Congratulations on on making it to the end of this Lab where we explored churn modeling using Snowflake and Hex.
+congratulations on making it to the end of this Lab where we explored churn modeling using Snowflake and Hex.
 We learned how to import/export data between Hex and Snowflake, train a Random Forest model, visualize predictions, convert a Hex project into a web app, and make predictions for new users.
 You can view the published version of this [project here](https://app.hex.tech/hex-public/app/3987c3db-976e-41c9-a7b0-dec571159260/10/d8ffce15-67ec-4704-96ad-656baad8187f)!

 ### What we've covered